Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 ## Finally delete a product

-Products that have been moved to the recycle bin can be permanently deleted unless they have any existing dependencies.
-Be aware that the products cannot be restored as the deletion process cannot be undone.
+You can permanently delete products Products that have been moved to the recycle bin unless they have any existing dependencies.
+Be aware that once deleted products cannot be restored as the deletion process cannot be undone.

 ### Prerequisites